anishanawar/CS180-Lyf180-Project/README.md

 - [Tech Stack](#tech-stack)

 ## Overview
-LYFE 180 isn’t just another productivity tool—it’s your personal sanctuary for planning, tracking, and achieving your goals in a calm and mindful way.
+LYF 180 isn’t just another productivity tool—it’s your personal sanctuary for planning, tracking, and achieving your goals in a calm and mindful way.
 Whether you’re setting new habits or reaching for long-term dreams, this app is here to support you every step of the way.

 ## Project Motivation
 We know life can feel overwhelming when it comes to balancing academics, careers, and personal growth.
-That’s why LYFE 180 was born.
+That’s why LYF 180 was born.
 It’s a peaceful corner where you can organize your thoughts, set clear intentions, and gradually build the life you envision.
 Our aim is to offer you a soothing tool that not only tracks progress but also inspires you to keep moving forward.

 ## Features
 - **Personalized Account Management:**